Drug Charges: An Overview

 What Is Drug Diversion?

-Multiple jurisdictions in Florida have a specific drug court or a pretrial diversion program that is for drug offenses.
+Multiple jurisdictions in Florida have a specific drug court or a pretrial diversion program for drug offenses.
 Many individuals may qualify to enroll in a pretrial diversion program.
 A pretrial diversion program can provide them an opportunity to receive treatment for drug and/or alcohol issues, and potentially earn a complete dismissal of their charges if they provide random urine samples to demonstrate they are staying clean; complete assigned community service hours; and engage in active, regular counseling and/or treatment.
 There are clear benefits for both sides when pretrial diversion programs are successfully engaged and completed.
 The courts are heavily burdened, thus candidates for the pretrial diversion program have their cases moved out of the busy court schedule.
 And the benefits to the arrested individual are obvious: a possible dismissal of their charge, which could allow the individual to have it entirely expunged after the program and case are completed and officially closed.

 Sentencing Overview: Drug Possession Cases